jungwhan2003/SimpleVoteWebApp/README.md

 displayed in a very pretty interface.
 While tempting, there will be no secret interface for rigging the votes, though it is important to remember the phrase "every man has his price."

+The web browser will do nothing more than display the user interface in its various forms, the voting interface, result interface, etc. The webserver will have to maintain state, to ensure the integrity of the voting system.
+The backend will use SQL to store the list of voters, what they vote for, and the candidates.

 The proposed milestones for this assignment are as follows:

 1. Architecture diagram & external library/program use: Feb 11